Scaleup-Excellenteam/chess-ex1-livnatar/Chess/README.md

 ## Exception Handling

-This project defines four custom exceptions that inherit from `std::exception`, used to handle invalid states during move recommendation and priority queue operations:
+This project defines five custom exceptions that inherit from `std::exception`, used to handle invalid states during move recommendation and priority queue operations:

 ### `InvalidTurnCountException`
 Thrown when an invalid number of turns (depth < 0) is requested.
 Ensures the algorithm has a valid lookahead depth.